taishi-i/awesome-japanese-nlp-resources/docs/huggingface.en.md

   - Yaki-Dofu-Mix Overview: Yaki-Dofu-Mix is a merging model specialized in an anime-style drawing.
   - Downloads: 153
 - [Deepreneur/blue-lizard](https://huggingface.co/Deepreneur/blue-lizard)
-  - Deepreneur-blue-lizard Model Description

-Deepreneur-blue-lizard is a model that has undergone additional pre-training using Japanese learning data from sources such as Wikipedia and books, and fine-tuning with proprietary data against Meta's Llama-2-7b.
+  - Deepreneur-blue-lizard Model DescriptionDeepreneur-blue-lizard is a model that has undergone additional pre-training using Japanese learning data from sources such as Wikipedia and books, and fine-tuning with proprietary data against Meta's Llama-2-7b.
   - Downloads: 145
 - [rinna/nekomata-7b-instruction-gguf](https://huggingface.co/rinna/nekomata-7b-instruction-gguf)
   - rinna/nekomata-7b-instruction-ggufOverviewThe model is the GGUF version of rinna/nekomata-7b-instruction.